-Go through the table below to know the detailed CBSE Class 11 Applied Maths Syllabus for algebra.
+Go through the table below to learn the detailed CBSE Class 11 applied maths syllabus for algebra.

-Algebra is basically the study of unknown quantities.
-Some of the topics of algebraic expressions and formulas are:
+Algebra is the study of unknown quantities.
+Some of the topics of algebraic expressions and formulae are:

-Various equality equations are consisting of different variables in algebraic identities.
+Various equality equations consist of different variables in algebraic identities.

 Some basic identities to note are:

-The degrees and powers in any mathematical expressions are known as exponent.
+The degrees and powers in any mathematical expression are known as exponents.
 Some of the laws of exponent are:

 The linear equations in two variables are known as quadratic equations.